kkm24132/Mentoring_Enablement/README.md

 * Warranty analytics (Warranty reserve estimation)
 ```

+The advantages of ML are useful where large dataset is available.
+Large scale deployments of ML is beneficial in terms of improved velocity and accuracy.
+It helps in understanding non-linearity of the data and generates a function mapping input to ouput from supervised learning standpoint.
+Lot of aspects around supervised, unsupervised and reinforced learning can be performed.
+This by and large ensures better profiling of customers to understand their needs.
+It helps serve customers better and reduce customer attrition.

 ### Part 1: R Programming with univariate and bivariate analysis
 These are program components which are used for mentoring purposes